nathany/looper/README.md

 ## Autotest

 By convention, [Go][] code has a *counterpart* test file in the same folder.
-When G.A.T. detects a change to your production code or the test itself, it will run the appropriate test.
+When Looper detects a change to your production code or the test itself, it will run the appropriate test.

-If you have a `suite_test.go` in the same folder, G.A.T. will include it in every test run.
+If you have a `suite_test.go` in the same folder, Looper will include it in every test run.
 Use it for a Suite definition ([Gocheck][], [PrettyTest][pat]), additional Checkers, or other testing helpers.

 ## Hot Compiles